aodhanlutetiae/dj_reading/docs/source/index.rst

 Numeracy & statistics
 =====================

+Bell, Andrew et al. *Making sense of data in the media*.
+SAGE, 2019.

 Bergstrom, Carl T. & West, Jevin D. *Calling Bullsh-t.
 The art of scepticism in a data-driven world*.
 Allen Lane, 2020